whiteborr/hyperdrone/README_PATHFINDING.md

 - `pathfinding.py` is responsible for finding paths
 - `enemy.py` is responsible for enemy behavior

+## Integration with State Manager

+The pathfinding system now works with the new State Design Pattern implementation:

+- Enemy pathfinding is aware of the current game state through the state manager
+- Different states (like PlayingState vs MazeDefenseState) can have different pathfinding behaviors
+- The state manager ensures pathfinding is only active in appropriate game states

 ## Key Components

 ### A* Pathfinding Algorithm